 - On our domestic flights, the Seat + Bag, Flexi Time and Smart Saver fares include one checked-in bag; Flexi Plus fares include two

-- On our international flights, Seat + Bag, The Works2 and Economy fares include one checked-in bag, Works Deluxe and Premium Economy fares include two, and Business Premier™ and Business fares include three
+- On our international flights, Seat + Bag, The Works2 and Economy3 fares include one checked-in bag, Works Deluxe and Premium Economy fares include two, and Business Premier™ and Business fares include three

 - If you're connecting to or from a domestic flight as part of a single-ticketed international journey, your international checked-in baggage allowance also applies for the domestic flight

 - Koru members can add an extra bag for no charge to the standard allowance for their fare (not a family member's fare), except for Business and Seat fares.
 See Koru benefits for more details

 1 Airpoints™ Gold, Elite, and Star Alliance Gold members can add an extra bag for no charge to the standard allowance for their fare (not a family member's fare), where the ticketed itinerary has two or more Star Alliance airlines, except for Seat fares.

 2 For The Works fares to Honolulu, the baggage allowance is two checked bags.

 3 For Economy fares to Shanghai, Singapore and Taipei, the baggage allowance is two checked bags.

 The maximum weight of any checked-in bag included in your fare is 23kg (50lb).
 By paying an excess baggage charge at the airport you can extend this to 32kg (70lb) if there is space on the aircraft.
 It is usually cheaper and more certain to purchase a Prepaid Extra Bag.
 Bags over 32kg cannot be accepted and will need to be repacked.